-- A.) The disbursement matched the related original itemized invoice and supporting documentation indicates deliverables included on the invoice were received by the entity - B.) The disbursement documentation did not include evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
+- A.) Documentation indicates deliverables included on the invoice were received by the entity. - B.) The disbursement documentation did not include evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.

 Exception: The disbursement documentation did not include evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.